ijakab/sauna/readme.md

-# Software sauna coding challenge
+# Software Sauna coding challenge

 Made a solution according to `task.md` with OO principles, using Typescript with node.js and Jest for testing